Driving with Children

 Driving with children can be a difficult task.
 In addition to regular parenting duties, drivers must also worry about the roadways, distractions and car safety.
 Consumer Reports has identified 6 tips for driving with children in the car.

-4. Use the Proper Car Seat – More often than not car seats are improperly installed.
-A local car seat technician can take a look if you are unsure.
+- Use the Proper Car Seat – More often than not car seats are improperly installed.
+A local car seat technician can take a look if you are unsure if it is safe for driving with children.

 The attorneys at Goldstein, Buckley, Cechman, Rice, and Purtz have over 50 years experience in personal injury law.
 Our 6 offices located in Southwest Florida are conveniently located in Fort Myers (2 offices), Cape Coral, Naples, Lehigh Acres, and Port Charlotte.
 Call us today to schedule a free consultation.